robmasocco/AOS-TAG/ideas.md

 - **STORE FENCE** (One can never be too sure.)
 - Wake up the level wait queue (use *wake_up_all(...)*).
     Note that the APIs used prevent the "Lost wake-up problem".
+    Also note that this call grabs the queue spinlock, wakes all readers that "got the message" in a single pass and then releases the queue spinlock.
+Could it try to also wake up some "new readers", i.e. threads that are waiting for the new epoch's condition but in the meantime went to sleep in here?
+Yes.
+It's a risk we take.
 - Busy-wait on the old epoch presence counter to become zero.
 - Set message size to 0 and buffer pointer to NULL (all registered receivers read it at this point).
 Save it to *kfree* it in a bit.
 - **STORE FENCE**